Featuring UC Davis Health Faculty and Programs

 The quality of the content that our well-qualified, expert clinicians produce is truly appreciated — and we're dedicated to highlighting those educators that go above and beyond to design unique educational programs.

-Q: What are the goals of this educational program?
+Q: What are the goals of this program?

-Q: If there's one takeaway you want people to have from this course, what is it?
+Q: If there is one takeaway you want learners to have from this program, what is it?